 kawai piano brand

 Kawai was founded by Koichi Kawai in 1927 in Japan and opened its American wing in 1963.
 By then, Kawai had made significant inroads into the industry.
-Known for pushing the envelope for quality pianos, Kawai was the first band to incorporate ABS in their design, which allowed their parts to be more robust, stronger, and resistant to environmental damage.
+Known for pushing the envelope for quality pianos, Kawai was the first band to incorporate ABS in their design.
+Which allowed their parts to be more robust, stronger, and resistant to environmental damage.

 Today they combine ABS with carbon fiber to build on their legacy of durability.
 You can practically guarantee Kawai pianos to be lighter, stronger, and more responsive than most products in the market.